-Honolulu International Airport is the major aviation gateway for the State of Hawaii.
-It is the primary hub for domestic overseas and Inter Island flights and is currently one of three State airports accommodating international flights.
-The Airport occupies 2.2 acres of land and 2.2 acres of water about three miles west of Honolulu, and about seven miles from Waikiki.
+Honolulu International Airport (Daniel K. Inouye International Airport) is the major aviation gateway for the State of Hawaii.
+It is the primary hub for domestic overseas and inter-Island flights and is currently one of three State airports accommodating international flights.
+The Airport occupies 4520 acres and is about three miles west of Honolulu, and about seven miles from Waikiki.

 From Economy or Compact car, to Minivan or SUV, we offer you a wide range of different car types for an enjoyable stay in Honolulu and its surroundings.
 Car Rental Honolulu cooperates with these major car rental companies: Hertz, Alamo, Avis, Budget, Enterprise, Thrifty and Dollar.
 With the two pick-up and drop-off points — Honolulu International Airport (HNL) and Waikiki — you can decide which is best for your planned itinerary.
 Renting a car at the airport gives you immediate freedom to go wherever you want.